 The Bank has consistently applied the following accounting policies to all periods presented in the financial statements.
-A number of new standards and interpretations became effective with an initial application date of 1st January, 2019.
-These did not have a material impact on the financial statements of the Bank except for the accounting policies on financial instruments as set-out in Note 2.
+A number of new standards and interpretations became effective with an initial application date of 1st January 2020.

 a) Derivative financial instruments

 Classification